 We are dedicated to preparing students for careers through a variety of programs and services.
 We seek to empower our students through a combination of individual career counseling, educational career development workshops and programs, and career-related experiences.
 Our goal is to prepare students so that they are READY to start their careers on a sound basis and have the tools to continue to manage their careers throughout their professional lives.

 We seek to partner with you in a variety of ways.

 Post your Opportunities with us through our Online Recruiting/Job Posting System

-Our job board, BC Career Connections, is powered by CSO.
+Our job board is Handshake, an intuitive and innovative college recruiting platform..
 Please register for this free service.
 You can post full time, part-time, seasonal, internship, or volunteer positions, as well as for making announcements about special programs, events, or contests.
 The system is user-friendly.

 Internships enable students to gain valuable career related experience in their chosen fields at a pre-professional level.
 We are eager to learn about what you have to offer and can assist you in developing a successful internship program.
 The Center for Career Development will work closely with you and the students throughout this process.

 Bloomfield College offers academic internships for credit, as well a not for credit program through the Center for Career Development, the BEST S.I.T.E.
 Internship Program.

 The Center for Career Development will post internship opportunities which comply with the definition and criteria set National Association of Colleges and Employers, NACE.